Dominick Canterino

-In December 1988, Canterino and Morris Levy, president of Roulette Records, were convicted of conspiring to extort $1.25 million from Pennsylvania record producer Frank LaMonte in Camden, New Jersey.
-Canterino was sentenced to 12 years in prison.
+In May 1988, Canterino, Morris Levy, president of Roulette Records, and Howard Fisher were convicted of conspiring to extort $1.25 million from Pennsylvania record producer Frank LaMonte in Camden, New Jersey.
+Canterino and Levy faced up to 40 years in jail.
+Canterino was sentenced to 12 years in prison and Levy to 10.
+Fisher's conviction was overturned.

 On May 31, 1990, Canterino was indicted for racketeering in the Windows Case.
 Through their control of a local construction union, the Genoveses and three other New York crime families were fixing prices (and allocating work) that contractors offered the New York City Housing Authority for installing new thermal pane windows in city housing projects.
 The mob families grossed tens of millions of dollars from these contracts.

 After the trial had begun, Canterino suffered a heart attack and was dropped from the case.
 Canterino retired and became inactive.
 He died June, 1990.